Slek-Z/crackmes/Maze/README.md

 ### Peeking into The Maze

-This one can be intimidating at first: it's a 1 MB level 4 crackme written in assambler!
+This one can be intimidating at first: it's a 1 MB crackme of pure assembly!

 ```
 $ ls -l --block-size=K